ribsey/scripts/README.md

-# scripts
+# Scripts by ribsey
-some useful scripts
+These is a collection of some scripts I wrote.